openshift/enhancements/enhancements/windows-containers/health-management.md

 #### Bootstrap command

 When run with the `bootstrap` command, WICD will do the steps required to ensure that Node is created for the instance.
-This functionality is currently implemented within WMCB with the `init-kubelet` command.
+The `bootstrap` command will start all services that have a `bootstrap` value of true, and exclusively these services.

+The `bootstrap` command will have the responsibility of starting the containerd service.
+This is becuase the kubelet service has a dependency on the container runtime; the container runtime must have a reachable endpoint (i.e. `\\.\pipe\containerd-containerd` is open and usable) when kubelet is initialized (with the `container-runtime` and `container-runtime-endpoint` parameters supplied).
+The containerd service will be configured based on the information in the services ConfigMap, a priority 0 service with no dependencies that points to the location of CNI plug-ins on the instance.
+Although CNI config is populated later in the `bootstrap` phase after hybrid-overlay runs, pointing the containerd config to this location is enough to ensure that the service picks up networking config changes without erroring out on start-up or requiring a restart.

+The rest of the functionality is reading the kubelet configuration from the service ConfigMap and starting the kubelet service.
+A key note is that, since networking configuration is now the container runtime's responsibility, kubelet can be fully configured upon service creation, no longer requiring a separate intitialization stage then a later restart.

 WICD will wait for the Node to be created, and cordon it, as the Node is not ready for workloads at this point.

 #### Running as a Windows service